By Pretty Presets on | No Comments

 You do want to be sure your packaging is clear and makes sense, and that your client understand what they are paying for, but be short and clear, then stop talking!
 I say this because I know it can be hard!

 Just do it. seriously.
 A slideshow will help the photos sell themselves.
-I make all my slideshows in Lr, and you can even attach the music to it!
+I make all my slideshows in Lightroom, and you can even attach the music to it!
 I use about 40 photos in my slideshow, and I also have an option to purchase it, which many clients do.

 Don’t just hand the mouse or keyboard over to the client and say here… look through these.
 People are very uncomfortable using other’s electronics, especially computers.
 Be confident in your ability to show the photos.
 After we view the slideshow I go back to the clients file in the Lightroom library module and that is where we click through each file and choose the ones they want to keep.
 Click through at a moderate pace, not lingering for 5 minutes to talk about each one.
 Do a quick run through to narrow it down, then the actual process of deciding the size or product order for each file is where you can spend a bit more time.